Tips on how to get a divorce if Christmas was the final straw

 Submit the legal paperwork

-- Submit your Divorce Application
+- Submit your divorce application

-- Next, apply for a Conditional Order
+- Next, apply for a conditional order

 - If you want to make your agreements legally binding you will also need to apply for a consent order

-- Finally, apply for a Final Order.
+- Finally, apply for a final 0rder.

 3. amicable recommends